 Domestic or residential buildings – single, standalone single houses and horizontally attached houses, such as terrace houses, row houses or townhouses.
-Includes two sub classifications:
+This class includes two sub-classifications:

 Domestic apartment buildings – a building containing two or more sole-occupancy units where people live above, beside or below each other.
-May also include single-storey attached dwellings with a common space below, such as a carpark.
+This class may also include single-storey attached dwellings with a common space below, such as a carpark.

 Residential buildings other than a Class 1 or Class 2 building providing long-term or transient accommodation for a number of unrelated persons.
 For example:

 A single domestic dwelling within a building of non-residential nature (that is, a Class 5 to Class 9 building).
 For example, a caretaker’s residence within a hospital.

 Office buildings for professional and/or commercial purposes, such as offices for government agencies, accountants or lawyers.

 Buildings where retail goods are sold or services are supplied to the public, such as shops or restaurants.
-May include:
+This class may include:

 Buildings including carparks, warehouses or storage buildings.
 This class includes two sub-classifications:

 Factories – buildings used for production, assembling, altering, packing, cleaning etc. of goods or produce.
-May also include:
+This class may also include: